 In that respect, students should learn how to “grade” information they read much like an English teacher grades a paper.
 If the spelling and grammar wouldn’t get an A+, then chances are the authors aren't taking the time to ensure their information is correct.

 But all of this knowledge doesn’t work for students if they just follow a checklist.
 Teaching information literacy is more complex than that.

 That’s why you should also encourage critical thinking.

 Critical thinking is the process of evaluating information, questioning it, and determining if it’s worthwhile.

 Clever students will quickly pick up on these concepts and immediately start questioning everything they hear — and that probably includes your class.

 But everyone should know how to think critically.

-In terms of information literacy, students can practice critical thinking by asking these questions:
+When you teach information literacy, students can practice critical thinking by asking these questions: